Mental Health Facilities Syracuse, UT

 Valley Behavioral Health Highland Springs Specialty Clinic - 4.6 miles from Syracuse, UT

 Valley Behavioral Health Highland Springs Specialty Clinic is a mental health clinic in Clearfield, UT, located at 1785 East 1450 South, Suite 300, 84015 zip code area.
-Valley Behavioral Health Highland Springs Specialty Clinic provides telemedicine/telehealth and outpatient treatment.
-Valley Behavioral Health Highland Springs Specialty Clinic offers group therapy, trauma therapy and behavior modification to adults, young adults and seniors 65 or older.
-Additional services offered at Valley Behavioral Health Highland Springs Specialty Clinic include suicide prevention services, family psychoeducation and assertive community treatment.
+Valley Behavioral Health Highland Springs Specialty Clinic provides outpatient treatment and telemedicine/telehealth.
+Valley Behavioral Health Highland Springs Specialty Clinic offers dialectical behavior therapy, group therapy and psychotropic medication to children / adolescents, young adults and seniors 65 or older.
+Additional services offered at Valley Behavioral Health Highland Springs Specialty Clinic include family psychoeducation, assertive community treatment and suicide prevention services.

 Learn More